zxcvgx/RFID-Attendance-System-using-Arduino/README.md

 # Attendance-System
 School Based Attendance System using Arduino Uno R3 and RC522 Module

+Made By me a high school student =D

 ==============================================================

 UPDATE: New controls and features were added to the Console Application!